Dominic McGlinchey: Death

 In Northern Ireland, by spring 1994, writes Moloney, "the violence continued apace...with both republicans and loyalists killing freely".
 The INLA's 1986–1987 feud had also reignited.
-Sinn Féin, on the other hand, was actively promoting a strategy of peace to the IRA and the mainstream republican movement.
-A former Provisional explained to Dillon why McGlinchey was more personally vulnerable at this time than he probably realised.
-Part of McGlinchey's problem, the volunteer said, was that after his release McGlinchey "no longer had a terrorist group to protect him".
+Sinn Féin was promoting a strategy of peace to the IRA and the mainstream republican movement.
+A former Provisional explained to Dillon why McGlinchey was more vulnerable than he probably realised.
+Part of McGlinchey's problem, the volunteer said, was that after his release he "no longer had a terrorist group to protect him".
 The source said that, without the safe-houses, the intelligence reports, the support network and the instinctive security precautions that had guided his life on the run, he had become "as vulnerable as some of those people [he] used to target.
 That was McGlinchey's problem.
 He failed to understand that he'd become a sitting duck".
-Effectively, argues the journalist Fergal Keane, by the time of McGlinchey's death, "there was no-one left in the organisation to protect him".
+The journalist Fergal Keane wrote that by the time of McGlinchey's death, "there was no-one left in the organisation to protect him".

 At around 9:30 on the evening of Thursday, 10 February 1994, McGlinchey had visited friends of his in Duleek Road, near his home, and dined there.
 He left around forty minutes later, intending to take a video back to a shop in Brookville, on the north side of town.
 McGlinchey later described his father's demeanour that night as "agitated and emotionally upset".
-He said he asked his father whether he believed himself to be in danger from the IRA, to which McGlinchey replied "I am just sick of my name being blackened by men who never fired a shot...no, the IRA would never kill me, son".
+He said he asked his father whether he believed he was in danger from the IRA, to which McGlinchey replied "I am just sick of my name being blackened by men who never fired a shot...no, the IRA would never kill me, son".
 At around 11 pm McGlinchey and the 16-year-old Dominic were returning home, when—"for reasons never made clear", says Dillon—McGlinchey pulled up to make a phone call from a public kiosk on Hardman's Gardens, near Lourdes Hospital.
 Almost immediately—despite the presence of four witnesses—a red Mazda pulled up alongside him.
 While his son watched from the car, three men got out and beat McGlinchey.
 Once McGlinchey was on the ground the men—who were armed with three pump action shotguns and a pistol—fired into him 14 times.
 The attack finished with a coup de grâce to the head, although he was dead already.
 His last words were reputed to be "Jesus, Mary help me"; his son yelled for an ambulance.
 According to the first officer on the scene, Dominic junior told her, "it's my dad, it's my dad, he's been shot.
 Quick, get up the checkpoints".
 "The horrifying impact of witnessing such cold brutality on McGlinchey's son can only be guessed at", observe Holland and McDonald.